pranav-verma-daiict/bank_AML_FullyDistributed/README.md

   Banks actually locating their own clients in the aggregate,    "Right now, we skip the smart_eq search and just print fake averages",Will be added in threshold version
   Real distributed key generation (DKG),    All banks use independent keys → aggregation works only because we re-encrypt under one key (Bank 0),Will be replaced with real DKG
-  Partial decryption shares over P2P,    No bank-to-bank communication yet,Will be added with Tokio TCP/QUIC Anonymous posting of partial shares,    Not needed yet,Will be added
+  Partial decryption shares over P2P,    No bank-to-bank communication yet,Will be added with Tokio TCP/QUIC Anonymous posting of partial shares,    Not needed yet,Will be added.

-## Second part is where I will try to fix these features and hope it work as per our requirements.
+### Second part is where I will try to fix these features and hope it work as per our requirements.